When lilac bushes bloom in the springtime, their flower clusters are incomparable.

-The fragrance, color, and shape of lilacs is what makes them so popular and beloved around the world.
+The fragrance, color, and shape of lilacs are what make them so popular and beloved around the world.

 But what if your lilac bush goes the entire year without blooming, or what if it hasn’t bloomed in several years?
 What could be the problem, and what can you do to fix it?

 Luckily, with a few tips, your lilac bush has a great chance of blooming again.
 After all, it’s a resilient plant that can live up to a century in the same spot.

-Always remember: while the lilac bush is indeed a low-maintenance perennial that doesn’t require a lot of attention, it does need the right environment to thrive, or it won’t be able to produce blooms it’s famous for.
+Always remember: while the lilac bush is indeed a low-maintenance perennial that doesn’t require a lot of attention, it does need the right environment to thrive, or it won’t be able to produce the blooms it’s famous for.

 1. You Purchased a Lilac Variety that Does Not Grow Well in Your Zone

 They are the largest online plant nursery and they’re available via online Chat so you can ask them any questions you have before making your purchase.

 2. Your Lilac Bush is Still Too Young to Produce Blooms

-Lilac bushes take about 4 to 5 years to start blooming because that’s how long it takes for this shrub to mature and the gain strength in needs to produce blossoms.
+Lilac bushes take about 4 to 5 years to start blooming because that’s how long it takes for this shrub to mature and gain the strength it needs to produce blossoms.

 If you can’t wait 4- 5 years, (Who can blame you!?!) you can purchase lilac bushes in containers that are a few years old and have already formed new shoots.

 3. Your Lilac Bush isn’t Getting the Full Sun it Needs

 Lilac shrubs need energy from the sun in order to grow shoots and produce buds that turn into flower clusters.
 Without this new growth, you won’t see any blooms that Spring.

 If your lilac bush is getting too much shade, try digging it up, making sure to get as much of the root system as you can.

 4. Your Lilac Bush is being over-watered and the area around it is not well-drained

 If you didn’t make sure to plant your lilac bush in an area that doesn’t collect water, this is something you want to rectify as soon as possible.

 If planted in soil that is not well-drained, the roots of your lilac bush will eventually rot and you’ll be left with dead twigs that don’t produce blooms.

-5. You Are Pruning Your Lilac Bush Incorrectly and at the Wrong Time
+5. You are pruning your Lilac Bush incorrectly and at the wrong time

-When blooms have dried up for the year (usually late Spring, early Summer), it’s time to take out your pruning shears and get rid of old wood.
+When blooms have dried up for the year (usually late spring, early summer), it’s time to take out your pruning shears and get rid of old wood.

 Since next year’s blooms begin to form on this year’s new wood as soon as blooms are spent, you’ll need to be very careful how you prune.

-6. Your Lilac Bush is Overgrown and Needs to Be Re-Energized
+6. Your Lilac Bush is overgrown and needs to be re-energized

 If you haven’t pruned your lilac bush in years, your lilac is likely full of old wood and may also be suffering from poor air circulation.

 You’ll want to prune off about ⅓ of old wood and shoots every year, which will leave you with an entirely new bush in about 3 years.

-8. You Added Nitrogen-High Fertilizer to the Soil
+8. You added nitrogen-high fertilizer to the soil

 If you did add fertilizer to your plant, you may have placed the wrong kind of fertilizer into the planting hole or topsoil, which prohibited blooms.